!!Present Across the Series

 * ActorSharedBackground: Melchett and George are both implied to have gone to Cambridge, just like Creator/StephenFry and Creator/HughLaurie.
 (Averted with Blackadder, who didn't go to university, unlike Oxford graduate Creator/RowanAtkinson.)

-* SerendipityWritesThePlot: When Flashheart is carrying off Bob the driver and they keep saying "Woof!" to each other, Blackadder sourly remarks "God, it's like Crufts in here."
+** When Flashheart is carrying off Bob the driver and they keep saying "Woof!" to each other, Blackadder sourly remarks "God, it's like Crufts in here."
 This was an ad lib by producer John Lloyd: the line as originally written was "God, it's like Battersea Dog's Home in here" but Rowan Atkinson's stutter kicked in and he couldn't get around the "b" in "Battersea".
 After several failed takes, Lloyd instructed the floor manager to tell Atkinson to change the reference to Crufts, Britain's most famous dog show.
 The result got a huge laugh from the studio audience (partly out of relief).
 Stephen Fry remarked that it was an inspired bit of on-the-fly producing from Lloyd.

-** The TearJerker ending to the final episode, in which the main characters go into the attack but are then obscured by a huge explosion before the image fades to a field of poppies, had to be thrown together in post-production.
+** The TearJerker ending to the final episode, in which the main characters charge into no-man's land but are then obscured by a huge explosion before the image fades to a field of poppies, had to be thrown together in post-production.
 There was limited filming time, and the director had no experience with action scenes, and there was no money for a stunt co-ordinator in the budget.
 The resulting footage of Blackadder, George, Baldrick and Darling charging through No Man's Land while shells blew up around them looked distinctly underwhelming (they just fell over and lay on the ground looking not very dead), but the explosion effects were also so terrifying for the actors that Rowan Atkinson refused point-blank to do any retakes.
 The footage was deemed unusable, but while the film editor was cycling through it and trying to figure out what to do, he realised that slowing it down made it far more effective.
 As a result, they re-edited the footage, slowed it down, dropped the audio out and replaced it with the theme music played as a LonelyPianoPiece, and then at the moment a large explosion obscured the actors from view, crossfaded to a still photograph of some poppies.
 The result was the most hard-earned DownerEnding to any situation comedy.

 * TroubledProduction / WagTheDirector: According to Creator/StephenFry and Tony Robinson, there was a lot of friction between the cast and writers during the making of this series, with the actors frequently rewriting the script on the set, which the two have admitted doing themselves.
 The resulting atmosphere on-set -- together with producer John Lloyd leaving the BBC and the knowledge that any hypothetical ''Blackadder 5'' would be eviscerated by the critics if it was even slightly worse than the previous series -- made it certain that this would be the final ''Blackadder'' production until ''Back & Forth'' ten years later.